quarkus-qe/quarkus-test-suite/README.md

 ### `build/docker-build`
 Checks that an application can generate a Docker image based on some configuration parameters.

+### `build/podman`
+Checks that an application can generate a Docker image using podman extension.

 ### `lifecycle-application`
 Verifies lifecycle application features like `@QuarkusMain` and `@CommandLineArguments`.
 Also ensures maven profile activation with properties and additional repository definition propagation into Quarkus maven plugin.